hzget/rust-apps/blog_state/Readme.md

 ---

-From a client's point of view, he observes that a `post` object does something.
-But in the underlying, a `state` object experiences transitions and does something.
+From a client's point of view, he observes that a `post` object performed some actions.
+But in the underlying, a `state` object did the actual jobs and then experienced a state transition.

 State
 ---